Windows 7: Convenience rollup

-Monthly update rollups (July 2016-January 2020)
+Monthly update rollups (July 2016 – January 2020)

-In June 2018, Microsoft announced that they'll be moving Windows 7 to a monthly update model beginning with updates released in September 2018 - two years after Microsoft switched the rest of their supported operating systems to that model.

-With the new update model, instead of updates being released as they became available, only two update packages were released on the second Tuesday of every month until Windows 7 reached its end of life - one package containing security and quality updates, and a smaller package that contained only the security updates.
+In June 2018, Microsoft announced that Windows 7 would be moved to a monthly update model beginning with updates released in September 2018, two years after Microsoft switched the rest of their supported operating systems to that model.
+With the new update model, instead of updates being released as they became available, only two update packages were released on the second Tuesday of every month until Windows 7 reached its end of life—one package containing security and quality updates, and a smaller package that contained only the security updates.
 Users could choose which package they wanted to install each month.
 Later in the month, another package would be released which was a preview of the next month's security and quality update rollup.

-Installing the preview rollup package released for Windows 7 on March 19, 2019, or any later released rollup package, that makes Windows more reliable.
-This change was made so Microsoft could continue to service the operating system while avoiding “version-related issues”.

 Microsoft announced in July 2019 that the Microsoft Internet Games services on Windows XP and Windows Me would end on July 31, 2019 (and for Windows 7 on January 22, 2020).

-The last non-extended security update rollup packages were released on January 14, 2020, the last day that Windows 7 had extended support.
+The last free security update rollup packages were released on January 14, 2020.